yawlhead91/build-tools/README.md

 bt build
 ```

-#### Building for local development
+#### Running builds

-By default, the build assumes a "production" build and does not watch your files as you edit them.
-If you want your files
+You can run builds by using the build command.
+By default, the build command assumes a "production" build, will run tests
+(if applicable) and does not watch your files as you edit them.
+If you want your files to be "watched" and built
-to be "watched" and built on the fly as you edit them, pass the `local` option when running the terminal command like this:
+on the fly as you edit them, pass the `local` option when running the terminal command like this:

 ```
 bt build local